 Opinionated, unforgiving, exacting, even gently and unwittingly xenophobic.
 She is a woman of routines, of rituals, of expectations, of standards.
 Her likes and dislikes have become entrenched and easily supported by evidence of life experience which she relies upon to self-justify.
-Because of this she is a watcher of people, an observer, an interpreter of life and how she thinks people should live theirs; equally, she is a reflector, painfully sensitive and whilst not searching for something, has chosen to avoid the painful truth which is the most painful truth of all: the home truth.
+Because of this she is a watcher of people, an observer, an interpreter of life and how she thinks people should live theirs.
+Equally, she is a reflector, painfully sensitive and whilst not searching for something, has chosen to avoid the painful truth which is the most painful truth of all: the home truth.

 Please note that the script for this play is contained within the published collection from the author, 'The First Ten Plays' which can be purchased from this site by going to the 'In Print' tab.
 It is intended to additionally be used with another monologue piece, 'Last Bus to Whitby' to make a complete evening.